 Even without factoring in the introductory balance transfer offer, the Wells Fargo Propel Amex is one of our favorite rewards cards for travel and dining expenses.

 New cardholders earn a high-value welcome bonus of 20,000 points after meeting a modest minimum spending requirement.
-Plus, get generous 0% intro APR for 12 months on qualifying balance transfers.
+Plus, get generous 0% intro APR for 12 months on qualifying balance transfers (then, a Variable APR of 14.49%-24.99% applies).
 All of this without paying an annual fee.

 And then there's the excellent return on spending.
 You'll earn 3X points on purchases in a wide range of categories.
 You can redeem these points directly through the Go Far Rewards portal for flights, hotels, cruises, and more, at a value of 1¢ per point.
 That effectively gives you a minimum 3% fixed return on your spending.